umar-qureshi2/architecture-center/docs/cloud-adoption-guide/adoption-overview/background.md

 # Next steps

-Read the [enterprise identity explainer]() to learn how digital identity in the cloud.
-Then, read the
+Read the [enterprise identity explainer]() for an explanation of the inner workings of digital identity in the cloud.